-An enduring organisation that is people-positive and that constantly innovates from within; an organism made up of small, autonomous, cross-functional teams pursuing a variety of missions, guided by one joint vision and a common set of values.
+An enduring organisation that is people-positive and constantly innovates from within - an organism made up of small, autonomous, cross-functional teams pursuing a variety of missions, guided by one joint vision and a common set of values.

-Being a people-positive organisation means making the development and happiness of our people an important, continuing goal.
+Being a people-positive organisation means making the development and happiness of our people a critical, continuing goal.
 It includes getting the best talent, giving them honest feedback, and empowering them to make decisions in pursuit of our mission and in line with our values.
-We want SumUp to be a place where people development is integral to our organisational vision, where radical candour is practiced regularly, where “political” behaviour has no place, and where everyone enjoys working together.
+We want SumUp to be a place where people development is integral to our organisational vision, radical candour is practised regularly, “political” behaviour has no place, and everyone enjoys working together.

 Innovation from within